blacklightpy/vaultofknowledge/Imaginary Colours.md

 For example, in [[LMS Colour Space]], there are overlaps for wavelengths between L, M ans S cone cells.
 So some combinations like non-zeo M values and zero L and S values are impossible.

-Also, in a normal trichromatic additive colour space like [[RGB Colour Spaces]],
+Also, in a normal trichromatic additive colour space like [[RGB Colour Spaces]], pure spectral colours would imply negative values for at least one of the three [[Primary Colours|primaries]]